diagrams/diagrams-doc/doc/manual.rst

 Diagrams has a system for "pluggable" rendering backends, so new backends can be added by implementing instances of some type classes.
-There are currently four "officially supported" backends, described below, and several other experimental backends.
+There are currently four "officially supported" backends, described below, and several other unofficial or experimental backends.
 New backends are welcome!
-To get started, take a look at the existing backends for examples, and read the sections below on `Tools for backends`_ and `Backends`_.
+To get started, take a look at the existing backends for examples, read the section below on `Tools for backends`_, and consult the `core library reference`__.

+__ core.html

 The SVG backend
 ---------------